-Neither the particulars of a limited partner nor the LP agreement constituting the LPF is required to be disclosed to the Companies Registry.
-Although the LPF must appoint a responsible person to carry out statutory anti-money laundering measures and keep anti-money laundering records and documents (Division 5 of Part 3, Limited Partnership Fund Ordinance), those records and documents need not be filed with any authority.
+The LPF does not need to disclose the particulars of a limited partner nor the LP agreement constituting the LPF to the Companies Registry.
+Although the LPF must appoint a responsible person to carry out statutory anti-money laundering measures and keep anti-money laundering records and documents (Division 5 of Part 3, Limited Partnership Fund Ordinance), those records and documents do not need to be filed with any authority.

-However, the LPF is required to submit filings with the Companies Registry annually and on certain changes of the LPF's particulars, for example, any change of investment scope or any change of the general partner or investment manager or their registered particulars (sections 24 and 25, Limited Partnership Fund Ordinance).
-The registration and ongoing filings are open to search by the public.
+However, the LPF must submit filings with the Companies Registry annually, and when certain changes occur, for example:

+- A change of investment scope. - A change of the general partner or investment manager, or their registered details.

+(Sections 24 and 25, Limited Partnership Fund Ordinance.)

+The registration and ongoing filings are available to search by the public.